j0u0r/vagrant-victim/debugging.md

 ## **Error 8: "The following WinRM command responded with a non-zero exit status.
 Vagrant assumes that this means the command failed!" while configuring OUs/users**
 - Check the error message.
 Usually i get "An unspecified error has occurred...
 RemoteException...
 NativeCommandError"
 - Not too sure what the problem is...

+## **Error 9: The provider "vmware_desktop" could not be found.
+Please use a provider that exists**
+- Run this command using Powershell terminal:
+vagrant plugin install vagrant-vmware-desktop

+## **Error 10: (USING VM AS HOST MACHINE) VMware opens then immediately closes, Vagrant runs into unknown error**
+- Shut down the VM that you are hosting Vagrant on, on the top press VM, Settings..., Processors, tick 'Virtualize Intel VT-x/EPT or AMD-V/RVI

 ## If all else fails:
 - If you think it is ***Vagrant-side*** problem, use command to reload and set up again: